wso2/docs-is/en/docs/deploy/aws.md

-# Deploying WSO2 Identity Server on Kubernetes using AWS-EKS
+# Deploying WSO2 Identity Server on Kubernetes using AWS

 ## Step 1 - Checkout this repository into your local machine using the following Git command